Congenital mitral valve anomalies

 Mitral valve anomalies include:

-- Thick or stiff valve flaps (leaflets)
+- Thick or stiff valve flaps, also called leaflets.

 Types of heart valve disease caused by mitral valve anomalies include: